Skip to Content

 • Discounts, often on cruises and/or shops onboard

 I have met a couple of crew members who work onboard while saving money for a house deposit or other expenses.
-Many crew members also send home their salary to support a family.
+Many crew members also send home their salaries to support their families

 Free Insiders Cruise Line Guide